The best walks in the Lake District

 Hiking advice best walks in the lake district

-As you might've guessed, summer and winter are worlds apart when it comes to hiking.
+As you might've guessed, summer and winter are worlds apart when it comes to hiking in the Lake District.
 However, you may be surprised to learn that every season comes with its fair share of advantages and disadvantages.
-Sure, spring and summer will likely offer pleasant weather and beautiful vertiginous scenes, but things can take a turn when Mr. Hay fever comes a-knocking.
+Sure, spring and summer will likely offer pleasant weather and beautiful scenery, but things can take a turn in hayfever season.

 Hiking through the lake district

 To camp or not to camp?
 The choice is yours; both approaches have their merits.
-Cumbria is furnished with dozens of warm and welcoming inns.
+Cumbria is furnished with dozens of warm and welcoming inns, hotels and B&Bs.
 They provide a great opportunity to mingle with the locals and meet some fellow hikers.
 Not to mention immediate access to hearty meals and a brew or two.
 Be sure to find the right location for your hikes, and book well in advance.
 The nice rooms sell like hotcakes, especially during peak seasons.

 Wild camping in the lake district live for the outdoors

-Camping in the Lake District is an excellent way to immerse yourself in this gorgeous area.
-There are several well-equipped campsites throughout the national park.
-Conversely, you could explore wild camping in accordance with the local guidelines.
+Of course, you can always save yourself the hassle (and cost) of hotels by simply pitching a tent.
+Camping in the Lake District is an excellent way to immerse yourself in the National Park.
+There are dozens of well-equipped campsites, of if you're feeling adventurous you could explore wild camping in accordance with the Wild Camping Code.

 Undoubtedly, this option has the highest effort-reward ratio.
-It can be hassle to pitch in the middle of the wilderness, but you may also wake up to your new all-time favourite view.
+It can be a hassle to pitch in the wilderness, but you may also wake up to your new all-time favourite view.
 Check out our wild camping guide to learn more.

 Mountain Safety